SCCapstone/LotSpotter/README.md

 To build a "release" version of our application, execute the following command with the /src/ folder of the project as your active directory:
 > ionic cordova build --release android

-This will place an unsigned .apk of the application at platforms/android/build/outputs/apk
+This will place an unsigned .apk of the application at platforms/android/build/outputs/apk.

+**If this .apk is emulated in Android Studio, Android Studio needs to be a version later than v4.X.X.
+In our testing, older versions were not compatible.

 More detailed instructions on generating a release version of an ionic applicaton can be found [here](https://ionicframework.com/docs/v1/guide/publishing.html).

 To run this application on an emulator, execute the following command: